TheCharBot/A-Minecraft-RPG/README.md

 Will hopefully be in a playable state soon

 Next Up In Developement:
+1. Soundtrack and SFX
-1. Handheld Items and Inventory System
+2. Handheld Items and Inventory System
-2. (work in progress) Map System
-3. Cutscene / Dialogue System
+4. Cutscene / Dialogue System

 Potential Changes:
 1. Collision System
+2. Map Movement System

 # Plot: